Johnny the Homicidal Maniac: Synopsis

 The story is told in vignettes that reflect Johnny's disjointed mental state.
-Vasquez leaves unexplained which events in the story are objective and which are subjective, and provides no back-story about Johnny's origins.
+Vasquez leaves unexplained which events in the story are objective and which are subjective, and provides no backstory about Johnny's origins.

-The series begins when Squee wakes in the middle of the night to find Johnny in the bathroom of his family's new house.
+The series begins when a boy named Todd (later nicknamed Squee by Johnny, for the noises he makes when scared) wakes in the middle of the night to find Johnny in the bathroom of his family's new house.
 After a confrontation with Squee's teddy bear, Shmee, Johnny leaves, informing Squee that they are neighbors.
 Later, Johnny goes on a rampage with a spork in a "Taco Hell" restaurant, incited by an elderly patron referring to him as "wacky".
 Following the slaughter, Johnny watches its coverage on the news.
-Later, Johnny captures and kills a patient and calm man named Edgar Vargas after discussing with him about his need to collect blood to paint a wall in his house, and later kills a beautiful woman after contemplating over their internal ugliness.
-He goes on a date with Devi, a cashier, and attempts to stab and kill her when he gives into his fear of losing his happiness, but Devi escapes after nearly killing Johnny.
-Sometime afterward, he kills everyone in the Café le Prick, the joint he despises the most, and kills a convenience store clerk over the inability to purchase a slushee.
-Johnny realizes he cannot seem to die or be brought to justice for his murders.
-He and the sentient floating head Nailbunny journey through the bowels of his house and discuss the nature of Johnny's psychosis, realizing the various forces at play with his mind.
-Johnny alludes to a mysterious evil force kept behind a wall, which needs to be kept from escaping through continuously repainting the wall with the fresh blood of his victims, as the urges of Eff Boy, one of two Doughboys who are psychically empowered by the entity behind the wall, and who wishes to keep it from escaping so that it cannot reclaim him.
+Later, Johnny captures and kills a patient and calm man named Edgar Vargas after discussing about the philosophy of murder with him, as well as explaining his mysterious need to collect blood to paint a wall in his house, and later kills a beautiful woman after contemplating over their "internal ugliness".
+He goes on a date with Devi, a cashier, and has a mental breakdown where he attempts to stab and kill her when he gives into his fear of losing his happiness, but Devi brutally beats Johnny and escapes.
+Sometime afterward, he kills everyone in his least favorite coffee shop, and kills a convenience store clerk over the inability to purchase a slushee.
+Johnny realizes there may be a supernatural force preventing him from being brought to justice for his murders.
+He and the sentient floating head "Nailbunny" journey through the seemingly endless basement of his house and discuss the nature of Johnny's psychosis, realizing the various forces at play with his mind.
+Johnny alludes to the mysterious evil force kept behind a wall, which needs to be kept from escaping through continuously repainting the wall with the fresh blood of his victims, as the urges of Eff Boy, one of two Doughboys who are psychically empowered by the entity behind the wall, and who wishes to keep it from escaping so that it cannot reclaim him.
 This is contrasted by Psycho-Doughboy, who urges Johnny to kill himself so that the seal will break, releasing his "master" from behind the wall.
 While journeying through the underground of his home, Johnny kills a cockroach named Mr. Samsa (after Gregor Samsa, the main character of Franz Kafka's short story The Metamorphosis).
 Johnny also rigs a robotic arm and handgun to shoot him if he were to answer the phone if someone calls, further flaunting his belief in his own immortality.
 When Devi calls him on the advice of a friend (as seen in an earlier scene), Johnny answers out of curiosity and is shot in the head immediately after resolving not to kill himself.
-Around this time, a pair of his victims escape from the bloody wall as a formless monstrosity breaks free, and the world seems to be erased.
+Around this time, a pair of his victims escape from the bloody wall as a formless monstrosity breaks free, and reality itself seems to be erased.